w314/notes/javaNotes/javaQA.md

 - `if` execute a statement or a block of statements only if some conditional test turns out to be true
 - `switch` execute one of several blocks of statements depending on the value of a variable of certain types
-- loops: allow for the repeated execution of the same statement or block of statements
+- `loops`: allow for the repeated execution of the same statement or block of statements

 ### 1.32 What is the modulo operator and why would we use it?